jffernan/javascript-html-css-lab-v-000/README.md

 A couple of pointers:

 - The feed is contained in a `div` that is 600px wide, and centered horizontally. **Do this using Flexbox for practice!** Note that it also has some top margin to make the feed not stick to the page.
+X
-- Feel free to use any content you want
+- Feel free to use any content you want.
+X
 - All tweets have a bottom line to separate them a little, apart from the last tweet.
+X
 - Keep an eye on the whitespace: between the image and the text on the right, between the tweet and the separator, ...
+X
 - Lastly, add a custom class called `muted` (you can do this in the `<head>` of the HTML using the `<style>` tag).
 This class gives text a font color of `#999`.
 Apply this to the Twitter handle and date timestamp as shown in the screenshot.
+X

 ## Resources